22 Reasons American Students Choose to Study in the UK

 Studying in the UK offers several exciting post-degree options.
 Many students choose to pursue further postgraduate studies, with a wide range of prestigious master’s and PhD programs available.
 Graduating from a British university also allows you to apply for jobs both in the UK and your home country.

-Additionally, the UK government offers a special visa for graduates of UK universities, which permits you to remain in the UK for up to two years after graduation—even without a job offer.
+Additionally, the UK government offers a special visa for graduates of UK universities, which permits you to remain in the UK for up to 18 months after graduation—even without a job offer.
 During this time, you can seek and start full or part-time employment, start your own business, volunteer, travel, and legally reside in the UK.

 19. Quintessential British Cultural Experience